SwimilTylers/ecs-underlay-mocker/README.md

 ## How to apply an underlay config

 1. copy `underlayctl` and your underlay network config to one of your VPC nodes
-2. use tool `ssh-no-password` to generate ssh authentication.
+2. use tool `ssh-auth` to generate ssh authentication.
 3. use tool `master` to specify underlay network config.
 It will finish rest jobs.
    If you want to use the sample config, try this: `./underlayctl master --check-config config/net.yaml`.